MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: SOC for Real-World Data

-For unlabeled images from a new domain, the three sub-objectives in MODNet may have inconsistent outputs.
-For example, the foreground probability of a certain pixel belonging to the background may be wrong in the predicted alpha matte $\alpha_p$ but is correct in the predicted coarse semantic mask $s_p$.
-Intuitively, this pixel should have close values in $\alpha_p$ and $s_p$.
-Motivated by this, our self-supervised SOC strategy imposes the consistency constraints between the predictions of the sub-objectives (Fig.~\ref{fig:framework} (b)) to improve the performance of MODNet in the new domain.
+To address this domain shift problem, we propose to utilize sub-objectives consistency (SOC) to adapt MODNet to unseen data distributions.
+The three sub-objectives in MODNet should have consistent outputs in semantics or details.
+We take semantic consistency as an example, MODNet outputs portrait semantics $S(I)$ and alpha matte $F(S(I), D(S(I)))$ for input image $I$.
+As $S(I)$ is the prior of $F(S(I), D(S(I)))$, they should have consistent portrait semantics.
+In the labeled source domain, there is good consistency among the predictions of sub-objectives.
+However, inconsistent predictions occur in the unlabeled target domain, which may cause poor results.
+Motivated by this observation, our self-supervised SOC strategy imposes the consistency constraints among the predictions of the sub-objectives (Fig.~\ref{fig:framework}(b)) to improve the performance of MODNet in the new domain, without ground truth labels.

-Formally, we use $M$ to denote MODNet.
-As described in Sec.~\ref{sec:3}, $M$ has three outputs for an unlabeled image $\tilde{I}$, as:
+Formally, we denote MODNet as $M$.
+As described in Sec.~\ref{sec:3}, $M$ has three outputs for an unlabeled image $\tilde{I}$: